Performance optimization skill: Joining Big Fact Data and Big Dimension Data

 3. Test results & explanations

-Below are results of tests over different volumes of fact data (Unit: Sec):
+Below are the results of tests over the fact table with different data volumes (Unit: Sec):

 500 |